 We believe in the promotion of a healthy environment and responsible lifestyles for all members of the school community.
 All staff have the legal responsibility to provide a duty of care to all students in the school.
 Our priority is the safety of students.

-We address the issue of drug education and drug abuse in tutor groups, and in our Learning Futures programme; the message is reinforced by speakers from CDAC and KELY.
+We address the issue of drug education and drug abuse in tutor groups, and in our PLC programme; the message is reinforced by speakers from CDAC and KELY.

 We believe that every student in South Island School is entitled to have: